 Market and Supply Overview

 Brazil possesses one of the most dynamic and fast-growing power markets in the world.
 As can be seen from the table below, overall electricity consumption in the country grew from 163.0 TWh in 1985 to 291 TWh in 1999, equivalent to a CAGR of 42%.
-The North/Northeast region of Brazil, where five of the SoCal gas LDCs are located, had a CAGR of 6.1%.
+The North/Northeast region of Brazil, where five of the SoCal gas LDCs are located, had a CAGR of 6.1% over the same 14 year period.
 The Southeast/Central West region, where four of the SoCal gas LDCs as well as Elektro are located, had a CAGR of 3.4%.
-By segment, the industrial sector consumption exhibited a CAGR of 2.2% as compared with 6.6% for the residential/commercial sectors.
+By segment, the industrial sector electricity consumption exhibited a CAGR of 2.2% as compared with 6.6% for the residential/commercial sectors.

-The chart below shows annual electricity demand, demand growth and GDP growth from 1985 to 1999.
-This chart shows electricity demand growth consistently outpacing GDP growth in Brazil.
+The chart below shows annual electricity demand, demand growth and GDP growth in Brazil from 1985 to 1999.
+Electricity demand growth consistently outpaces GDP growth.
 This relationship between electricity demand growth and GDP growth is consistent with patterns observed in other emerging markets.